Gordon Campbell – Chairman of the Board

 From 1983 to 1984, Mr. Martin was Vice President of Finance and Chief Financial Officer for Starstruck, Inc., a company involved in space development through private enterprise.
 In addition, Mr. Martin was one of the earliest employees at Apple Computer, Inc., where he held both corporate and European controller positions during the period from 1977 to 1983.

-Mr. Wilson received his Masters of Finance from Queen’s University and graduated Cum Laude with a degree in Economics and Philosophy from Bucknell University.
+Mr. Wilson received his Masters of Finance from Queen’s University and graduated Cum Laude with a degree in Economics and Philosophy from Bucknell University and holds the Chartered Financial Analyst designation.